90th Fighter Squadron: World War I

 After seven months at Colombey, the 90th Aero Squadron was designed as a Corps Observation squadron, being assigned to the III Corps Observation Group on 11 June 1918.
 Two days later it reached what was called the "Zone of Advance" (combat area) at Ourches Aerodrome.
 The squadron's first aircraft were the Sopwith 1½ Strutter ground attack aircraft.
 At Ourches, the 90th and other squadrons were engaged in combat operations, both in aerial combat and aerial reconnaissance photography.
 It took part in operations in the Toul Sector, the Battle of Saint-Mihiel and the first and second Meuse-Argonne Offensives.
 Later, the squadron upgraded to Salmson 2-A2s SPAD Xis, and Breguet BR-14 observation aircraft.
 Due to ever-present low clouds and rain, the flyers were forced to drop dangerously close to the ground to carry out their missions, usually in the worst conditions.

 The 90th Aero Squadron carried out many reconnaissances, engaged in 23 combats and relieved official confirmation for 7 aerial victories.
 The group's lucky "Seven Up" emblem of red dice with white dots reading "7" no matter which way it was tallied, proved prophetic, for they suffered 3 casualties, consisting of 2 killed and 1 wounded.
-In September 1918, it participated in the final allied offensives.
+In September 1918 it took part in the final allied offensives.
 The 90th earned a positive reputation for its ground attack missions during its continuous participation in the air offensive over Saint-Mihiel.
 Its first commander, First Lieutenant William G. Schauffler, designed the 90th's Pair o' Dice emblem displaying natural sevens during this campaign.